 With this scripture in view, may I suggest each member of WMF consider this response?
 Pray for our fellowship and believe that we follow the direction of the Holy Spirit.
 Honor the moms and dads that are with us.
 Listen to them and receive from them.
 Reach out to bring in new members and reach out to those we haven’t seen for a while.Finally, remember that we are a Spirit -Filled fellowship.
 We believe in the gifts of the Holy Spirit and encourage their operation.
 We believe in and encourage the ministries of all our members, both male and female.
 Understand that growth often means change, so be willing to change.

 Brother Bill Brown practiced all of the above.
 He taught it.
 He imparted it.
 By the grace of the Lord Jesus Christ World Ministry Fellowship will increase, expand, and flourish fufilling our God -given purpose.

-Ordained of God
+Ordained by God

 by William B. Brown, Sr. - World Ministry Fellowship Founder

 In 1961, the Lord spoke to me through prophecy that a ministerial fellowship would be established and ministers would be ordained to go forth into all the world.
 My first reaction was to put this on a shelf and wait and see what the Lord would do concerning it.